Winxvideo AI

 Step 1.
 Free download this video compressor and install it on your macOS or Windows.
 It's 100% safe, clean and virus-free, no bundled 3rd party software, plugins or adware.

-Step 5.
-Adjust video resolution, bit rate, frame rate, etc. (lossy compression).
+Step 6 (Optional).
+You can also go back to the main interface and click Converter to further adjust video resolution, bit rate, frame rate, etc. (lossy compression).
 On the video info window, tap the gear-shaped Settings button to get more options to tweak your video parameters for smaller file sizes.
 Generally speaking, compress 4K to 1080p, lower frame rate from 120FPS/60FPS to 30FPS, and adjust bit rate.
 These will further compress your video at high compression ratio.
 Keep in mind that do not lower down them too much.
 Or the small size will come at the price of poor quality.

 Warm prompt: for iPhone iPad users who demand to compress videos, are high suggested to transfer iPhone iPad videos to computer and use the above video reduce software to do the shrinking task. iMovie for iOS can make video size smaller, but it doesn't you the file size and aspect ratio after using cropping feature.
 What's worse, the cut feature will result in some clips being deleted by mistake because of the small-sized iPhone or iPad screen.
 Desktop video compressor program is much better than iMovie for iPhone iPad esp. for integrated video editing with long duration.